syncfusion-content/javascript-docs/js/api/ejDropDownList.md

 Defines the minimum height of the suggestion box.
-This property restricts the minimum height of popup when resize is enabled.
+This property restricts the minimum height of the popup when resize is enabled.

 Default Value: